Image

 Law conversion courses

-When considering a law conversion course, be sure to check what you will finish with and, if you want to qualify as a solicitor, whether further SQE preparation will be needed in order to help you to pass the SQE assessments.
+When considering a law conversion course, be sure to check what you will finish with and whether further SQE preparation will be needed to help you to pass the SQE assessments.
 Some law conversions may include some SQE preparation while others may offer SQE prep by way of additional modules or top-ups.
+A PGDL course will be aligned to the Solicitors Qualifying Examination (SQE) and will include extra modules such as legal skills and company law, which are required for the SQE 1 assessment, however, unless there is preparation included specifically for the SQE assessments included, you will need to factor in additional study.
+Learn more about law conversion courses.

 Course outcome